1j01/mopaint/README.md

 #### Programmability (& [Generativity][])

 What if documents were reproducible?
-what if they contained all the code for brushes and other tools,
+What if they contained all the code for brushes and other tools,
 and all the operations that created it?
-(what if you could edit the application as easily as its contents?)

 What if you could make your own tools really easily?
 what if all the tools were _fully_ configurable in their behavior?